Aditya-1020/Maze-Solver/README.md

 # Maze-Solver
-Building a maze generator and solver using SDL in C.
+Building a maze generator and solver using in C
 Objective: visually render mazes and their solutions but also analyze using metrics.

 ## Future Extensions